vponomaryov/heketi-rally-plugin/README.rst

 and run it using following command::

     $ tox -e heketi -- rally task start scenario-file-name.yaml

+For running OCP scenarios you need to have kube config file on runner machine and specify it in scenario context.
+Default path is '~/.kube/config'.
+Usually, such config file available on master nodes where you run 'oc' commands.
+Path is the same.

 For more details read `Rally`_ project docs.